gvwilson/sdxpy/src/intro/index.md

 ## The Big Ideas {: #intro-ideas}

-Programmers have invented [a lot of tools][programming_tools] over the years.
-This book focuses on those that people use while building code, but includes a few like databases and web servers that are primarily used in building general-purpose applications.

-[%x glossary %] defines the terms these lessons introduce, which in turn define this book's big ideas [%f intro-syllabus %]:

--   Source code is just text.

--   A program in memory is just a data structure.

--   We can control and inspect programs while they are running.

--   A week of hard work can sometimes save us an hour of thought.

 [% figure
    slug="intro-syllabus"
    img="syllabus_regular.svg"
    alt="Syllabus"
    caption="Lesson topics and dependencies."
+%]

+[%x glossary %] defines the terms these lessons introduce, which in turn define this book's big ideas [%f intro-syllabus %]:

+-   As the number of components in a system grows, the complexity of the system increases rapidly ([%f intro-complexity %]).

+-   However,
+    the number of things we can hold in working memory at once is fixed (and fairly small) [%b Hermans2021 %].

+-   If we want to create large programs that are comprehensible, testable, shareable, and maintainable, we have to do more than use sensible variable names: we need to design them.

+[% figure
+   slug="intro-complexity"
+   img="complexity.svg"
+   alt="Complexity and size"
+   caption="How complexity grows with size."
 %]

 ## Formatting {: #intro-layout}